NickChapman1988/SleepingDragonTerrain/README.md

 ## Strategy

 **Business Goals**

 * To engage with potential clients and present examples of past work
 * To encourage users to book commission work and to buy products
 * To increase exposure and customer base through positive user experiences

 **User Stories**

+* "As a busy parent with a full time job, I don't have time to build terrain for myself.
+I want to use what time I have playing the game, not building scenery."
+* "I wouldn't know where to start building my own scenery.
+I'd much rather get someone else to make whatever I need and buy it ready to game with."
+* "It costs just as much money to make my own terrain as to buy it ready-made, so it's just quicker to get it made for me."
+* "I'd love a full custom built gaming table, but wouldn't have a clue how to do it myself.
+Normally I'd buy scenery at shows but with Covid going round there are no shows happening, and it's really hard to find places to get custom boards made online."

 ## Scope